saggit/clippy-macos/README.md

 4. Unzip all files
 5. Click `📎` → `Reload`
 6. Pick an Agent under `📎` → `Agents` → `…`

+## Troubleshooting

+If you have any issues running the macOS build or the old one being installed, try [this binary](https://github.com/saggit/clippy-macos/releases/download/v2.0/Clippy-darwin-arm64.zip) or re-build from source.

 ## Build